Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

     -  [Helpful hints - how you should fill in all these fields](/en/coordination/tm-admin/#helpful-hints)
     -  [Publish - do not forget or you never get work done](/en/coordination/tm-admin/#publish)

-The Tasking Manager is the essential tool for all kind of groups to coordinate mapping on OpenStreetMap.
-It helps you to conduct a mapathon, manage a humanitarian mapping initiative, or whenever you want to create mapping tasks for students.
-The application divides an area of interest into manageable geographic chunks, that can be completed rapidly and collaboratively.
+The Tasking Manager is the essential tool to coordinate mapping on OpenStreetMap.
+It supports humanitarian mapping initiatives, conducting mapathons or creating mapping tasks for students.
+The application divides an area of interest into manageable geographic chunks that can be completed rapidly and collaboratively.
 This approach allows the distribution of tasks to many individual mappers, while reducing possible editing conflicts.

-The Software further supports mapping accuracy and good data quality by providing a consistent set of instructions for your mappers (e.g. 'map all roads and buildings').
+The Software encourages accurate and quality mapping data by providing a consistent set of instructions for your mappers (e.g. 'map all roads and buildings').
 In short, the Tasking Manager is how you set up and direct the workflow for open mapping activities.

 This guide describes the basic administration of the Tasking Manager.
 It covers instructions to create and modify mapping projects and handling permissions for mapping and review of crowd-sourced data.

 ## Login and access

-Access is given by users authorizing themselves through the [OpenStreetMap website](https://www.openstreetmap.org).
 In order to login to the Tasking Manager an OpenStreetMap (OSM) account is needed.
-You can visit the [HOT Tasking Manager](http://tasks.hotosm.org), or any other community instance of your preferance.
-There click `Sign up` and it redirects you to OpenStreetMap.org to create your account.
+You can visit the [HOT Tasking Manager](http://tasks.hotosm.org), or any other community instance of your preference.
+There click `Sign up` and it redirects you to the [OpenStreetMap website](https://www.openstreetmap.org) to create your account.
 Or click `Log in` if you have already one, and in the pop-up you can give the Tasking Manager limited access to your OSM account.

 ## Permissions

-The most basic user level is the one of a **mapper**.
-Mappers are able to login to the Tasking Manager, and they can find and select a mapping project to work on.
-All of their functionality is described in the [LearnOSM Tasking Manager Mapper Guide](/en/coordination/tm-user/).
-Note that some projects, such as those in draft state (i.e. unpublished), or restricted to certain teams, are not visible to regular mappers.
+The most basic user level is **mapper**.
+Mappers are able to login to the Tasking Manager to find and select a mapping project to work on.
+All mapper functionality is described in the [LearnOSM Tasking Manager Mapper Guide](/en/coordination/tm-user/).
+Note that some projects, such as those in draft state (i.e. unpublished), or restricted to certain teams, are not visible to regular mappers

 All special permissions are handled by *organizations* and *teams*.
 An **organization** is the main umbrella, and under each organizaiton mapping projects and teams can be created.
 An organization could e.g. represent a data user such as a humanitarian organization, or any OpenStreetMap community.
 If you need to set up your organization on the Tasking Manager, contact the technical maintainers of the Tasking Manager instance.